kgavhane702/grambasket/README.md

 ### `auth-service`

-*   **Purpose:** Manages user accounts and authentication.
+*   **Purpose:** Manages userProfile accounts and authentication.
 *   **Port:** `8083` (or as configured)
 *   **API Endpoints:**
-    *   `POST /api/auth-service/register`: Creates a new user account.
+    *   `POST /api/auth-service/register`: Creates a new userProfile account.
-    *   `POST /api/auth-service/login`: Authenticates a user and returns JWT access and refresh tokens.
+    *   `POST /api/auth-service/login`: Authenticates a userProfile and returns JWT access and refresh tokens.
     *   `POST /api/auth-service/refresh`: Generates a new access token using a valid refresh token.
-    *   `POST /api/auth-service/logout`: Invalidates a user's session.
+    *   `POST /api/auth-service/logout`: Invalidates a userProfile's session.

 ## How to Run